jlacar/codekata/bloomfilters/devnotes.md

 ```

 This now shows a need to create a separate BloomFilter class or interface whose implementations we can provide to a dictionary.

+Now that we have a rough idea of where we're heading, we use tests to drive out more details in the design.
+We start by creating a test that exercises a Dictionary constructor that takes a BloomFilter argument.
+This fails to compile, of course, so we add the new constructor to the Dictionary class.
+Before we can do that, we need to define some stubs for the BloomFilter interface and implementation.